quixio/quix-docs/docs/apis/data-catalogue-api/filter-tags.md

 ## Before you begin

-  - If you don’t already have any Stream data in your workspace, you can use any Source of our [Quix Library](../../platform/samples/samples.md) to set some up.
+  - If you don’t already have any Stream data in your workspace, you can use any Source of our:

+    * [../../platform/samples/samples.md](../../platform/samples/samples.md) to set some up.
+    * [../../platform/samples/samples.html](../../platform/samples/samples.html) to set some up.
+    * [/platform/samples/samples.html](/platform/samples/samples.html) to set some up.
+    * [/platform/samples/samples](/platform/samples/samples) to set some up.
+    * [platform/samples/samples](platform/samples/samples) to set some up.

   - [Get a Personal Access Token](authenticate.md)
     to authenticate each request.